lekjos/django-custom-admin-pages/docs/source/index.rst

 Welcome to Lumache's documentation!
 ===================================

-**Django Custom Admin Pages** is a django app that let's you add any view to the django admin nav.
+**Django Custom Admin Pages** A django app that lets you add standard class-based views to the django admin index and navigation.
+Create a view, register it like you would a ModelAdmin, and it appears in the Django Admin Nav.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.